utsavanand2/docs/docs/get-started/quickstart-tcp-ssh.md

 ### Configure the ssh agent

-Our exit-server is already using port 22 for SSH access.
-This means we need to configure our machine to listen for ssh connections on another port, let's use 2222 which is a standard alternative:
+The exit-server is already using port 22 for SSH access.
+This means you need to configure the machine to listen for ssh connections on another port, let's use 2222 which is a standard alternative:

-If we find the line in  `/etc/ssh/sshd_config` near the top that is `Port 22`, make sure it's un-commented and add `Port 2222`
+If you find the line in  `/etc/ssh/sshd_config` near the top that is `Port 22`, make sure it's un-commented and add `Port 2222`.

 ```
 Port 22